 2. Identify your patient's medical condition(s) and the bodily system(s) impaired.
-Identifying this information in the note will demonstrate to your patient's employer that she has an impairment that constitutes a disability under the Americans with Disabilities Act, and therefore is entitled to an accommodation under that law.
+Identifying this information in the note will demonstrate to your patient's employer that she has a medical condition related to pregnancy or childbirth and therefore is entitled to an accommodation under the aforementioned laws.